horizon-research/Overcoming-NSP-Noise/README.md

 This image is 2.87 your coffee.
 ...
 ```
+*To be fair* this might not have been my coffee, and how would the computer know?
+It doesn't have my name on it.

 ### Works Cited :
 > Dynamic Temperature Management of Near-Sensor Processing for Energy-Efficient High-Fidelity